How to Raise Money for a Business Without a Loan

 A note on crowdfunding: Online crowdfunding platforms are tools for budding businesses, but they’re also businesses themselves.
 As such, they generally charge both funding fees and processing fees.
 Kickstarter’s fee is five percent, and CircleUp takes between three and eight percent of the amount raised.
 In many cases, however, you won’t be on the hook for a fee if funds aren’t raised or your fundraising goal is not reached.

-Truehold’s Sale-Leaseback As An Option for Funding Your Business
+Truehold’s Sell and Stay Transaction As An Option for Funding Your Business

 As you can see, personal and small business loans are far from the only means of raising funds to launch your dream.
 You can go the VC or angel investor route, pitching your idea to investors and trading away ownership bit by bit.
 Or you can harness the power of the World Wide Web and raise funds through sites like Kickstarter and CircleUp.
 But before you polish your pitch deck and log on to a crowdfunding platform, you might want to look a little closer to home for funding.
 Much closer, in fact.

-Truehold’s sale-leaseback allows you to sell your house and still live in it, in exchange for your home equity, then continue living on the premises as a renter.
+Truehold’s allows you to sell your house, cash out your home equity, then continue living in it as a renter.
 This equity can be used to fund your dreams, such as launching your business––and maybe even planning a getaway to clear your head before the really hard work starts.
-And when it comes time for you to buckle down and get your business off the ground, we’ll be taking stress off your plate by handling productivity-draining activities like routine maintenance so you can focus on this exciting next step.
+And when it comes time for you to buckle down and get your business off the ground, we’ll be taking stress off your plate by handling essential repairs, so you can focus on this exciting next step.

-Homeowners in 10 states and counting have used Truehold to free up their home equity and chase their dreams.
-To learn how you can join them, connect with one of our advisors today.
+Homeowners across the US have used Truehold to access their home equity and chase their dreams.
+To learn how you can join them, connect with one of our representatives today.

 Sources: